Lenten Resources

 When fasting, a person is permitted to eat one full meal, as well as two smaller meals that together are not equal to a full meal.

 Please consider fasting in the broader sense of self denial by forgoing other extras such as dining out, imbibing in expensive wines or liquors, giving up a daily Coffee Shop stop or other entertainments in order to put someresources aside to be shared with the poor.
-As is our custom at CTK, we will collect the fruits of our Lenten sacrifices during the Holy Thursday Evening Mass and offer these alms to three charities: Food for the Poor, Catholic Relief Services, and the Matthew 25 Fund of our own parish.
+As is our custom at CTK, we will collect the fruits of our Lenten sacrifices during the Holy Thursday Evening Mass and offer these alms to three charities: Catholic Near East Welfare Association, Catholic Relief Services, and the Matthew 25 Fund of our own parish.

 What is Hallow?

-Hallow is an American Catholic meditation and prayer app.
+Hallow is the number one American Catholic meditation and prayer app.
 The Hallow app provides audio-guided Bible stories, prayers, meditations, sleep, and Christian music.
-Christ the King is giving you the powerful gift of Hallow from Advent through Easter.

 As part of our Lenten journey, Deacon David Pierce reminds us that he has daily contributions to our parish’s King’s Corner Blog.
 He will provide daily reflections this Lent on the readings and on other issues related to Lent and Holy Week.